 The researchers trained the generative adversarial network with 45,000 portraits “from the Early Renaissance to Contemporary Art,” according to the website’s “Why” section.

-It’s a pretty easy tool to use.
-You upload your image and the site will spit out your likeness in the style of an undefined renaissance artist — though unfortunately you won’t be able to chose which artist the AI will take stylistic cues from.
+The site will spit out your likeness in the style of an undefined renaissance artist — though unfortunately you won’t be able to chose which artist the AI will take stylistic cues from.

 The researchers behind the website want to explore the inherent biases of such an AI system.
 By exclusively choosing Western artistic traditions, the algorithm will automatically make certain stylistic choices.